 More than 10 in every 100 people have one or more of these.

 - Feeling sick is usually mild and can usually be controlled by anti sickness medicines

 - Skin rashes – these are usually mild but let your doctor or nurse know if you have a rash

 - Painful or stiff joints happen in more than 3 out of 10 women (30%)

 - Feeling weak

-- Loss of bone density caused by a lack of oestrogen over a long period of time – the bones are weaker and more likely to break.
-You will have a DEXA scan to check your bone density before you start treatment
+- Loss of bone strength caused by a lack of oestrogen over a long period of time – the bones are more likely to break.
+You have a DEXA scan to check your bone density before you start treatment

 - Mood changes happen in up to 2 in 10 women (20%)